denten-books/plain-text/0-intro.md

 scholarship cannot survive without awareness of its computational present, the design of computational platforms cannot advance without greater awareness of its cultural contexts.
-Much is at stake in the material affordances of the literary artifact.
-Affordances, as Caroline Levine explains, "describe potential uses or actions latent in materials and designs."
+Much is at stake in the material affordances of the literary artifact.[^ln0-levine] The political struggle for meaning-making, the very opportunity to engage in the act of interpretation, thus begins and ends with the material affordances of the epistemic artifact.

+[^ln0-levine]: Affordances, as Caroline Levine explains, "describe potential uses or actions latent in materials and designs."
 For example, glass affords transparency where steel affords strength [@levine_forms:_2015, 6].
-The affordances of a literary device ultimately constrain the ways in which texts can be read and written [@hutchby_technologies_2001, 447].
-The political struggle for meaning-making, the very opportunity to engage in the act of interpretation, thus begins and ends with the material affordances of the epistemic artifact.
+See also
+@hutchby_technologies_2001, 447.

 It is easy to forget the blunt effectiveness of physical control in the global North-west.
 Books that are burned or redacted cannot be read at all.